jimy-byerley/processional/readme.md

 | server process through unix sockets (faster)    | X                       |                            |
 | shared memory                                   | X                       |                            |

+## maturity

+This project in its published version has only been tested on small applications.
+However one of its previous and less complete version had been running programs with ~20 threads and ~10 processes exchanging very frequently all the time (big images, complex data structures, etc) on an industrial machine for over 2 years with no issue.

 ## thanks

 All this is made possible by
 - the python interpreter's unique level of dynamicity
 - [dill](https://github.com/uqfoundation/dill) which extends [pickle](https://docs.python.org/3/library/pickle.html) to serialize functions as long as they are deserialized in the same python interpreter version and environment.
-After all functions in interpreted languages is just data
+After all in interpreted languages, functions are just data